-We could hear the voices loud and clear now.
+I could hear the voices loud and clear now.
 They were getting closer.
-Suddenly, we were surrounded.
-Young men in black clothes circled around us.
+Young men in black dresses circled around us.
+We were surrounded.
 Their eyes glowed in the night.
 Who were they?
 What did they want?
-I then realized.
+I suddenly realized.
 It was the crew!
 They wanted to carry our luggage.
 We let it go and headed to the boat.
 The sun rose and we started to drift.
 The adventure was about to begin.

 I bet you heard the song On the road to Mandalay by Frank Sinatra.
 Well, it’s actually not a road but the Irrawaddy River in Myanmar.
 It flows between Rangoon to Mandalay and has been used for ages to travel the region.
-But trip on the river went backwards – I started on the dusty streets of Mandalay and went to the mysterious temple city of Bagan.
+My trip on the river went backwards – I started on the dusty streets of Mandalay and set course towards the mysterious temple city of Bagan.

-Two boys in the front put a stick into the water and shouted out the depth to the captain.
+Two boys in the front put a stick into the water, shouting out the depth to the captain.
 He was navigating the shallow water with precision.
 It wasn’t the first time.

 The first hour is the most scenic part.
 You will pass the old royal cities of Myanmar along the river.
 The most beautiful one is Sagaing situated on a steep hill covered of lush trees.
 The view from the river is something out of the ordinary.
 White temples and golden stupas shimmer in the morning sun.
 Monks doing their morning rituals.
 You can hear the temple bells ring all the way to the boat.